bain3/pronotepy/README.md

 ### ENT

-Pronotepy has builtin functions for getting cookies from some ENTs (if you want your ENT to be supported please contact Xiloe (see contact)).
+Pronotepy has builtin functions for getting cookies from some ENTs (if you want your ENT to be added make a new issue).
 You can pass those functions to the client like this:
 ```python
 import pronotepy